ranaamahveen/import2SQLite/README.md

 Approach
 ---------------------------------------------

-Eclipse IDE is used to code the project, I explored a little about SQLite DB After reading the programming challenge instruction file, I researched about SQLite DB and JDBC connection to SQLite.
+Eclipse IDE is used to build this project, I explored a little about SQLite DB After reading the programming challenge instruction file, I researched about SQLite DB and JDBC connection to SQLite.
 I tried both SQLite manager addon for google chrome and SQLite DB browser to get familiar with SQLite.
 Then, I proceeded with the code to parse the CSV and used SQLite JDBC driver to initiate the connection between java and SQLIte.

 I had a little difficulty in parsing the column value which was separated with comma within the same column, but I figured it out after re-reading the instructions.
 I used log4j for logging the statistics to the log file.